folkertvanheusden/TTN-stats/README.md

 This program collects all messages received from a gateway and puts that in a database.
 Then, via a web-interface statistics of the received LoRa-WAN messages can be viewed.

+The program (li.py) sits between the gateway software and the upstream software (e.g.
+The Things Network).
+If the gateway supports the "Semtech UDP" json-interface, then it should work.

 li.py
 -----